 A better understanding of the insulin response to various foods would be useful for diabetics calculating their insulin dose or even to help refine food choices to manage insulin load.

-Since launching the optimising nutrition blog I have had many interesting discussions and learned a lot more about protein and how it affects insulin and blood glucose.
+Since launching the optimising nutrition blog I have had many interesting discussions and learned a lot about protein and how it affects insulin and blood glucose.

 the food insulin index… a quick refresher

 The primary learning from the recently expanded food insulin index data is that the carbohydrate content of a food only partially explains the insulin response.
+The protein, fibre and fructose also affect our insulin response to our food.

-The cluster of data points on the left hand side of the figure below shows that:
+The cluster of data points on the left-hand side of the figure below shows that:

 - low carbohydrate, high fat foods trigger a negligible insulin response, while